Subdivision Directional Fields: Halfedge Forms

 \subsection{Mean-curl representation}

-While the halfedge forms $\gamma \in \Gamma$ have a simple connection, via the projection operators $P$ and $P^{-1}$, to the equivalent PCVFs in $\mathcal{F}$, we need an alternative and equivalent representation for them that reveals their differential properties, to be used in our subdivision schemes.
+Though the halfedge forms $\gamma \in \Gamma$ are equivalent to PCVFs in $\mathcal{X}$ through the projection operator $P$, we need an alternative and equivalent representation for them that reveals their differential properties, to be used in our subdivision schemes.
 Given the two halfedge forms $\gamma_{ik,1}$ and $\gamma_{ik,2}$ on both sides of edge $ik$ adjacent to triangles $t_1$ and $t_2$ in our usual notation, we define:

-In words, $z_{1}$ is the $1$-form that is the mean of the two halfedge forms, and $\epsilon$ is half of the curl of $\gamma$.
+In words, $z_{1}$ is the DEC $1$-form that is the mean of the two halfedge forms, and $\epsilon$ is half of the FEM curl of $\gamma$.
 This representation is trivially equivalent to that of the unpacked $\gamma$.
-This alternative representation has the following advantages: \begin{itemize} \item The curl is represented explicitly. \item When $\epsilon=0$ (for curl-free fields), $z_1$ is exactly the equivalent closed $1$-form in DEC. \end{itemize}
+We denote the conversion operator as $W$ as follows: